atk4/dsql/docs/expressions.rst

     Converts value into parameter and returns reference.
 Used only during query rendering.
 Consider using :php:meth:`_consume()` instead, which will also handle nested expressions properly.

+    This escaping method is automatically used for `[...]` expression template tags .

 .. _properties: